funvill/funvill.github.io/_projects/2022-flocking-ai.md

 ### The short version

 I created a chat bot using [Open IA GPT-3](https://gpt3-openai.com/) and filled it with as much bird information as I can.
-I have a conversation with this 'bird nerd chat bot' to generate a bio for an imagainary bird.
+I have a conversation with this 'bird nerd chat bot' to generate a bio for an imaginary bird.
 I take this bio and use it as the seed text for text-to-image generator called [Mid Journey](https://www.midjourney.com/).
-Then I post a new imagainary bird to social media each day.
+Then I post a new imaginary bird to social media each day.

 Each bird has its own unique bio and image all created by AI.